Durham’s finest honoured at athletic banquet

 Photo opportunity:

-Durham College and UOIT campus community participating in unique pink-themed fundraisers including bake sales, silent auctions, a jail-and-bail event, breast cancer awareness displays and more.
+Durham College and UOIT campus community participating in unique pink-themed fundraisers including bake sales, a toonie toll, breast cancer awareness displays and more.

 Where:

-Founding Deans Atrium, UOIT Science building and South Wing hallway and main entrance, Gordon Willey building
+Founding Deans Atrium of UOIT Science building, and Recognition Square and South Wing hallway of Gordon Willey building

 2000 Simcoe Street North